kyleaoconnell22/BDS_genomics_tutorial/README.md

 cd BDS_genomics_tutorial
 ```

 For the fastest setup, all directories and files can be setup and downloaded with the helper script.
+It takes just over 5 minutes on my Macbook.
 Otherwise, you can go the long route and do everything step by step below.

 ```
 sh scripts/setup_tutorial.sh